sloboda/URLLookupServiceDemo/README.md

     * Sharding the database.
 Split the terms read most often to their own dedicated node.
     * Timestamp the database entries and review/move to cold storage/remove the oldest.
 Do bad URLs stay alive forever?
 Do they stay bad forever?
 * Assume that the number of requests will exceed the capacity of a single system, describe how might you solve this, and how might this change if you have to distribute this workload to an additional region, such as Europe.
     * Put the service behind a load balancer
     * Work with a cloud provider for global replication across regions
     * Rework the service for a docker container and use kubernetes to scale response to demand.
 * What are some strategies you might use to update the service with new URLs?
   Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes.
     * Scale out the read databases and have them fed from a master which takes writes.
 * You’re woken up at 3am, what are some of the things you’ll look for?
+    * The ticket that covers what woke me up at 03:00.
+If there is no ticket already created, I create one.
+If it is worth waking me up, it is worth tracking in our ticketing system.
+    * Scope of the issue.
+Is everything down?
+Is one person reporting one part of one aspect is slow?
+These details go in the ticket.
     * Details from whatever woke me up.
 This will steer further investigation.
     * Logs produced by urlinfo service
     * Logs produced by the http proxy calling urlinfo service